hgcummings/midi-8r/README.md

 * [**Guitar**](src/components/guitar.py) for storing the guitar and pickup selection

 To implement your own component, start from the [template component](src/components/template.py) or one of the above.
-More details on the API can be found in the template components doc comments.
+More details on the API can be found in the template component's doc comments.

 Components and hardware configuration (e.g. GPIO pins used) can be modified in [config.py](src/config.py)